motorsportsresearch/atlas-public/docs/support.md

 Atlas supports the following adapters and hardware through custom cross-platform device drivers that are built directly into Atlas.
 The listed adapters should work out of the box with no additional configuration required.

-Our favorite adapter to use with Atlas for the best performance and reliability is the **Tactrix OpenPort 2.0**.
+For the best performance and reliability we reccomend the **Tactrix OpenPort 2.0**.

 | Device               | Connection | Datalogging      | Flashing |
 |----------------------|------------|------------------|----------|